 When the man and the woman in uniform returned they brought something with them, something wrapped in a green plastic bag.
 She had green plastic bags in a little drawer in her kitchen.
 She liked to use them for trips to the shops because their handles were strong and hard-wearing, not flimsy like so many others.
 This time the woman spoke in anger, her voice raised and her piercing, wide eyes filled with threat.
 Somewhere in the words she hurled there was an accusation, but it was hard for Pauline to make it out in the din.
 Her brother, she said, her brother was dead.

 As Pauline looked up through tear-filled eyes, her head an uncontrolled jumble of sound, the other woman placed the plastic bag on the table between them and opened it up.
 Something, somewhere went snap inside Pauline’s head, as if a dam that had lodged there had finally been broken and the memories that had been blocked could come washing right through.

 The argument she’d had with her brother over who was to get what from their mother’s will.
 The hammer she had found under the kitchen sink.
 The anger, oh yes, the growing, surging anger that welled up inside her.
 She remembered now the thrill of the thought, how welcome it had been to her as she stood there trembling.
 And thought had turned to action in one flashing blow.
 Violent, sudden and fatal.
 He was dead, she thought, before he even hit the ground.
 And that was when the voices started, filling her head, telling her to run, run away home and pretend she was never really there.
 Run away home as if nothing had happened.
 And for a while, a very brief while, she had believed herself, that nothing had happened there, until the voices came again to torment her, to break her, to make her wish she too was dead.

 * End *

 Shorts in the Dark

 Every month you will find a new short story here, always with a darker criminal theme.
-Below is March's story.
+Below is May's story.
 Enjoy!